AysunAhmedov/UserManagementAPI/README.md

 Introduction

+## Introduction

-This is a web REST API application using the standard HTTP methods – GET, POST, PUT, DELETE .
-It is built with Spring Boot with Maven and uses a MySQL database.
+This is a web REST API application utilizing standard HTTP methods – GET, POST, PUT, DELETE.
+It is built with Spring Boot and Maven, uses a MySQL database, and incorporates Swagger for API documentation.
+Additionally, Flyway is used to manage database migrations and generate random data for easier testing.